Tyrell-Adams/Tyrell-Adams.github.io/pages/about-me.md

   bio: |
     I’m currently a junior studying Cybersecurity Intelligence Management at Morgan State University in Baltimore, Maryland.
 I expect to graduate in 2027.

-    My work explores the development of meta-learning-based proactive defence systems in order to predict unforeseen adversarial attacks.
+    My work explores the development of meta-learning-based proactive defense systems in order to predict unforeseen adversarial attacks.

-    When I’m not working on research, I enjoy working out, playing basketball, gaming during my free time, and I like to partake in community service usually within my organizations.
+    When I’m not working on research, I enjoy working out, playing basketball, and gaming during my free time, and I like to partake in community service usually within my organizations.

   hobbies:
     - icon: 🏀